 They also offer additional projects for different haplogroups and for many geographic areas.

-and click Projects at the top of the page.
+Go to Family Tree DNA and click Projects at the top of the page.
 Type your surname into the Project Search box to search for related projects.

 If you are an adoptee, type “adoption” into the box.
 Click the link to Global Adoptee Genealogy Project and join that project.
 That way you can take advantage of any project discounts, even if you don’t know your surname yet.

 If you can’t find an existing project for your surname, you can start one.
 To see exactly how to do that, get a copy of “Trace Your Roots with DNA” by Megan Smolenyak Smolenyak and Ann Turner.
 They tell you exactly how to do that.
 The book is available at Amazon.com and possibly other booksellers.

 The International Society of Genetic Genealogy also has tips for starting and running a project on their FOR ADMIN page.

 WorldFamilies.net offers free project websites for DNA surname projects and many levels of support for project administrators.

 Once I knew that my biological father was a Richards, I joined the Richards DNA Project at Family Tree DNA and now have several strong matches to others named Richards.
 In January 2009 the original project administrator asked me to take over this project.